Research

 The contemporary Western cemetery, dedicated to the dead and their memorials, has become more than a pervasive urban landmark.
 It is also a central site in the emotional lives and cultural histories of local communities.
 However, this model is now facing crisis, driven by growing environmental concerns, maintenance costs, and an increasingly well-informed public with a complex range of desires for memorialisation.

-The Future Cemetery is a three-year project funded by the Australian Research Council (grant no: LP180100757) with the Greater Metropolitan Cemeteries Trust as Linkage Partner.
+The Future Cemetery was a three-year project funded by the Australian Research Council (LP180100757) with the Greater Metropolitan Cemeteries Trust as Linkage Partner.

 Outputs